 Lately, I’ve been listening to several Taiwanese oldies (late 80s / early 90s).
 The binge started last week, when a Taiwanese song I hadn’t heard in ages came up on my shuffle: 新鴛鴦蝴蝶夢 (directly translated: New Butterfly Dream).
 It was immensely popular in the early 90s and continues to enjoy iconic status today.
 I first heard this song when I was seven years old, on my first summer vacation in Taiwan.
 So when I heard the song again – serendipitously – last week, I could almost smell the smoke from my grandpa’s cigarette curling in the air.
 I could almost see my cousin, as his 10-year-old self, running down the narrow hallway with his plastic, medieval sword in hand.
 I might’ve reached for a phone to call either of them, except that in the next moment, I realized neither of them would be available to pick up.
 But they were alive, you see.
 For a moment, they were completely alive.
 The reality seemed more false than my memory.
 I guess the imprint of a life lives far deeper in us than the fact of its death.
 One is visceral – the other, merely literal.

 Thus when we lose someone, they die a thousand deaths yet never really die.
 They live in the minor fall and major lift of a song, in the buttery crumbs of a pastry, in the perfumed hint on a sweater.
 These bits and pieces of us – people, places, things – wedge in half-lives under our skin, waiting for their moment to resurrect.
-I can neither force them to – nor stop them from – coming back to life.
+I can neither force them to reignite, nor stop them from living again.